Tag Archives: Paul Thomas Anderson

 Magnolia (1999), Tom Cruise

-Anderson’s film is very well executed and focuses in on several relatable life themes including one that reveals what can happen in adulthood when a young person’s support system badly fails them.
+Anderson’s movie is very well-executed and focuses on several relatable life themes, including one that reveals what can happen in adulthood when a young person’s support system fails them badly.

 The theme that resonated most with me is regret.
-An important topic so expertly explored that Magnolia is a brilliant reminder for me to do all that I can to avoid it.
+An important topic so expertly explored that Magnolia is a brilliant reminder for me to do all that I can to avoid regret.

-Make time for this affecting work of narrative artistry and you’ll see precisely why it’s been described as epic.
+I recommend making time for this affecting work of narrative artistry, so you’ll see precisely why it’s been described as epic.

 G